shes73/CrystalShift/README.md

 ## Usage warnings
 - First of all, always check all input and output data.
 This applies not only to the CrystalShift, but in general to all programs. :)

 - I strongly recommend not to change the basis and create a supercell at the same time.
-When you change the basis, Crystal Shift does not write new atomic coordinates into the structure, whereas when you create a supercell, the new atomic positions are written and saved.
+When you change the basis, CrystalShift does not write new atomic coordinates into the structure, whereas when you create a supercell, the new atomic positions are written and saved.
 In a small number of test cases, the basis change and supercell generation work well, but it has not been thoroughly tested yet.

 - In the *cif_writer.c* file, a function has been implemented that removes duplicate atoms from the structure if there are any.
 This is an experimental feature that will be available for all formats in future versions.